JayeHicks/ManageIrrigation/irrigation/README.md

 # Architecture
 Unlike the Vinduino R3 Sensor Station and the Smart Home Sensor Station, the PI 4 is a general-purpose computer capable of serving as the sole platform for the solution's entire Irrigation Control subsystem.
 That is, in and of itself, it is capable of storing all of the required data and executing all of the necessary algorithms to perform the Irrigation Control function.
 This introduces architectural possibilities that are simply not present with the "at the vine" sensor platform and the "general weather" sensor platform.

 Unaided,  the PI 4 is not a suitable platform for solution's Irrigation Control subsystem for several reasons.
 It represents a single point of failure and is limited with respect to long-term data storage and overall availability.
-There is absolutely no comparison between the capabilities / capacity of a single, standalone PI 4 and the collective capabilities / capacity available with AWS services (i.e., availability, durability, storage capacity, compute capacity, long-term storage capabilities, support of end user access to data, and much more).
+There is absolutely no comparison between the capabilities / capacity of a single, standalone PI 4 and the collective capabilities / capacity available with AWS services (i.e., availability, durability, storage capacity, compute capacity, long-term storage capabilities, support of vineyard operator access to data, and much more).

 A simple design of connecting relatively "dumb" sensors to an AWS backend, having the AWS backend store all data and conduct all algorithmic processing, is unsuitable due to the potential for interconnectivity issues between the sensors and AWS.
 The data communications link between the vineyard and the outside world (i.e., Internet -> AWS) experiences unexpected outages of variable duration.
 When the communications link is available, the effective available bandwidth can vary and do so into an unacceptable range.
 A design directive requires continuation of normal vineyard operations, for a limited time, during Internet outages and periods of unacceptable bandwidth, making this design unsuitable.